Skip to main content

 Share

-A new study suggests the rate of high blood pressure disorders in pregnancy has risen over the last decade in Canada.
+The rate of high blood pressure disorders in pregnancy has risen over the last decade in Canada, a new study suggests.

-Senior author Dr. Joel Ray says high blood pressure is dangerous for both the mother and fetus, but can be identified with regular monitoring and prevented with low-dose Aspirin in women identified as being at risk.
+High blood pressure -- also called hypertension -- during pregnancy is dangerous for both the mother and fetus, but can be identified with regular monitoring and can be prevented in many cases with low-dose Aspirin in women identified as being at risk, Ray said.

-He says women can also develop high blood pressure disorders in the days following delivery, but may not get the care they need because followup obstetrical appointments aren't scheduled until six weeks after birth.
+Women can also develop those disorders in the days following delivery, but may not get the care they need because followup obstetrical appointments aren't scheduled until six weeks after birth, he said.

 "I think this study is yet another indicator that people are entering their reproductive lives with more health problems than the generation did before.
 And our health-care systems are not prepared for that," Varner said in an interview.